Douglas Adams: Work on Doctor Who

 The episodes authored by Adams are some of the few that were not originally novelised, as Adams would not allow anyone else to write them and asked for a higher price than the publishers were willing to pay.
-Shada was later adapted as a novel by Gareth Roberts in 2012 and City of Death and The Pirate Planet by James Goss in 2015 and 2017 respectively.
+Shada was adapted as a novel by Gareth Roberts in 2012, and City of Death and The Pirate Planet by James Goss in 2015 and 2017 respectively.

 Elements of Shada and City of Death were reused in Adams's later novel Dirk Gently's Holistic Detective Agency, in particular, the character of Professor Chronotis.
 Big Finish Productions eventually remade Shada as an audio play starring Paul McGann as the Doctor.
-Accompanied by partially animated illustrations, it was webcast on the BBC website in 2003, and subsequently released as a two-CD set later that year.
+Accompanied by partly animated illustrations, it was webcast on the BBC website in 2003, and subsequently released as a two-CD set later that year.
 An omnibus edition of this version was broadcast on the digital radio station BBC7 on 10 December 2005.

 In the Doctor Who 2012 Christmas episode "The Snowmen", writer Steven Moffat was inspired by a storyline that Adams pitched called The Doctor Retires.